 There’s one way for a student to complete an assignment.

-There’s usually only one way for a student to show what he knows.
+There’s usually only one way for students to show what they know.

 For instance, a book report might be assigned only as a written essay.